 We'll send you an email with a link to read the content later.

-Brand engagement is all about how you and your brand interact with your customers, clients, shareholders, workers, and others to make an attachment.
-The aim is to build up a good working relationship over time and create loyalty to your company and employer branding.
+Brand engagement is all about how you and your brand interact with your customers, clients, shareholders, workers, and other key stakeholders.
+The aim is to build up a good working relationship over time and create loyalty to your company and enhance employer branding.
 This can encourage potential customers to pick your brand or your company over your competitors.
 It can also encourage people to invest in your brand and want to work for you.

 Looking to build brand engagement?
 Unsure what brand engagement strategy would work best for you?
 Here are our best tips for building on your current strategy and why focusing on brand engagement is a great form of outreach.

-Broadly speaking, brand engagement is making sure that people feel involved and engaged with who you are as a company.
+Broadly speaking, brand engagement is ensuring people feel involved and engaged with who you are as a company.
 This goes further than simple awareness of your brand.
-Awareness makes your brand known and its main purpose is to get initial contact with a potential customer, investor, or employee.
-Engagement is what happens after this — the way that you interact with people, the promise you make and keep and showing that you stand above the competitors in your field.
+Awareness makes your brand known, its main purpose is to get initial contact with a potential customer, investor, or employee.
+Engagement is what happens after — how you interact with people, the promise you make and keep and showing that you stand above the competitors in your field.

 It’s important not to mistake brand engagement for customer engagement.
 There are a few subtle differences that affect how you go about strategising for these different types of engagement:

-This can be any way that anyone connects to your brand, whether that’s as an investor, employee, executive, or clients and customers, too.
+This can be any way that anyone connects to your brand, whether that’s as an investor, employee, executive, client or customer.
 Brand engagement strategies are worthwhile because the right one can have a big impact, especially compared to focusing just on customer engagement strategies.

 Break down your brand engagement further by looking at different parts of the subject.
 This is an important step because you will most likely find that different types of engagement require slightly nuanced approaches.
 For example, two of the most important types are:

 This refers to outward-facing engagement, which includes anyone not part of the company.
 This is a more common type of brand engagement, though both are important.
-This can include anything aimed at customers, investors, or other interested parties.
+External brand engagement can include anything aimed at customers, investors, or other interested parties.
 For example, websites, social media, adverts, promotions, and more.